Artemije Radosavljević: As bishop

 In February 2010, the SOC removed Artemije from performing his religious duties in his diocese and forced him to retire due to alleged embezzlement of funds.
 The matter involved Simeon Vilovski, his secretary and Predrag Subotički, a building contractor and the improper use of donations, humanitarian assistance and subsidies from the state along with lobbying in the US and growth of personal finances.
 Some people within Serbian media stated that Artemije was barely involved in the matter and his removal was based on political motives due to his uncompromising stance that made him a problem for the SOC and president Tadić.
-At the time Artemije refused to accept the decision by the Bishops' Council that demoted him to the status of a monk.
+At the time Artemije refused to accept the decision by the Bishops' Council that demoted him to the status of a monk, on 19 November 2010.
 Artemije also refused to voluntarily leave his church role and with support from his congregation and others he continued to perform ecclesiastical work.
 The removal of Artemije was meant to serve as an example to other bishops who might engage in problematic behavior, yet since the dismissal the church has not pursued other clergy with larger issues.
 Artemije's public appearances made him a problem for the SOC, such as in 2011 when he asked openly about how the status of Kosovo would be resolved.

 On 28 May 2015, the Bishops' Council officially excommunicated Artemije from the Serbian Orthodox Church, making him the first bishop to be excommunicated in the church's history.